-Approval Port of Melbourne Victorian Government Procedural revision (administrative changes e.g. amendment of procedure reference, formatting) Approved by Executive General Manager, Operations Notification of change to the Secretary to DEECA or delegate.
+Approval Port of Melbourne Victorian Government Initial version Approved by Executive General Manager, Operations.
+Approved by the Minister for Environment or delegate.
+Procedural revision (administrative changes e.g. amendment of procedure reference, formatting) Approved by Executive General Manager, Operations Notification of change to the Secretary to DEECA or delegate.
 Minor revision (changes within existing environmental approvals) Approved by Executive General Manager, Operations Notification of change to Secretary to DEECA or delegate.
 Major revision (changes requiring amendment to environmental approvals) Approved by Executive General Manager, Operations.
 Approved as required by the Minister for Environment, or delegate.